remisimaer/wadrop.github.io/_categories/contribute.md

 ## How to Contribute

-We welcome contributions from the community to help make WaDrop the most comprehensive resource for Drupal in Japan.
+We welcome contributions from the community to help make WaDrop.org the most comprehensive resource for Drupal in Japan.

 ### For Developers